Osamwonyi18/Bike-Sales-Analysis-and-Visualisation-using-Excel/README.md

 2️⃣ **Open it in Microsoft Excel**.
 3️⃣ Navigate to **Pivot Tables and Charts** to explore insights interactively.
 4️⃣ Use **Slicers** to filter data dynamically.

+## ⚠️ Challenges Faced & Solutions

+### 1️⃣ Duplicate Country Entries in Pivot Table
+**Issue:** When creating the Pivot Table, "United States" appeared **three times** instead of once.

+**Cause:** This happened due to **inconsistent spacing** in the dataset, where extra spaces were present in some entries of the "Country" column.

+**Solution:** I resolved this by applying the `TRIM()` function to the **Country Name** column, which removed any leading or trailing spaces.
+After refreshing the Pivot Table, "United States" appeared correctly as a single entry.